 परब को दिन आयो ।

-(Come all to the Narmada banks
+(Come all to the Narmada bank

 The festive day has come